Estimate Time3 min

 2. Stay organized

-Tax time can be incredibly stressful if you don't stay organized throughout the year.
-You'll need to be able to provide a clear accounting of all income from your side gig, as well as any of your expenses that may be deductible.
+Tax time can be stressful if you don't stay organized throughout the year.
+You'll need to provide a clear accounting of all income from your side gig, as well as any expenses that may be deductible.
 So make sure to keep records of all income and expenses.
 If you operate your side gig on cash, make sure to keep written receipts of all transactions.
-Consider even keeping your records in 2 different places, just so you have a backup.
+Consider keeping your records in 2 different places, just so you have a backup.

-Some gig workers also find it helps to open a separate bank account to keep their business finances separate from their personal finances.
+Some gig workers also find it helps to open a separate bank account for their business finances.
 This can help make income, expenses, and balances easier to track.

 3. Always have a backup

-Everyone should have some emergency savings.
-If you're counting on income from side hustles, consider beefing up your savings so that if a customer pays you late or your gig income dries up, you're still able to make ends meet.
+Emergency savings are crucial.
+If you're counting on income from side hustles, consider building up your savings so that if a customer pays you late or your gig income dries up, you're still able to make ends meet.

 To learn more about establishing an emergency savings, read Viewpoints at Fidelity.com: Preparing for emergencies.